mageowl/mageowl/README.md

 ## 👋 Hello!
 You've found my profile!

 I'm a 14 year old game developer/pixel artist in training.
 I'm most fluent in  JavaScript.
 My favorite animal is an owl 🦉, hence my website.
-Most of my games are made in JavaScript, but I've used Godot and Unity too.
+Most of my games are made in Godot, but I've used HTML and Unity too.
 For art I use [Aseprite](https://aseprite.org).
 Hope you like my games.

 [Take me on an adventure 🧭](adventure/start.md)